by Mark Mason

 “And you wanted to talk to a member of congress about it.
 Why didn’t you just phone the FBI?”

-“I did phone them, a couple of times.
+“I did phone them, twice.
 They said they would look into it, but I totally got the impression they thought I was a crank, and were not going to give me the time of day.
-They said security was already very high around the Capitol building, and had been since 9/11.
+They said security was already very high around the Capitol building, and had been since 9-11.
 And I think they just out-and-out dismissed it when I said the bomb might be carried in by a congressman.”

 “Yes, I wouldn’t be surprised—that was the plan: to have the vice-president, who is one of them, become president.
 Although the president was conservative, and pandered to the religious right, he wasn’t reactionary enough for the fanatics.
-And they considered him incompetent—along with just about everyone else!
+And they considered him incompetent—along with a lot of other people!
 They wanted their man in.
 And, needless to say, the veep would have been safely away from the scene at one of his undisclosed secure locations.”

 “Yes.
 Well that was because the veep was really the boss, and nearly always dictated what happened.
 But it was an awkward, roundabout way to have to govern.
 Now he’ll get to be seen as the boss.
 But getting back to their plan.
 It was to have the vice president take over, declare a state of emergency, and rule by martial law until they fix the ‘moral decay’ they believe is destroying America.”